Board of Directors

 Before joining Education Northwest, Fleischman was a vice president at the American Institutes for Research, where he created and led a number of U.S. Department of Education-funded school improvement projects.
 He also provided senior leadership for the National High School Center, What Works Clearinghouse, Doing What Works, and several Regional Educational Laboratory, Comprehensive Center, and National Science Foundation projects.
 Fleischman began his more than 30-year education career as a middle and high school social studies teacher.
 After leaving the classroom he served as deputy director of educational issues at the American Federation of Teachers and, later, as the founding executive director of the Education Quality Institute.
 Fleischman holds both a Bachelors and a Masters degree in political science from the University of Florida.
 He currently serves as chairperson of the Knowledge Alliance Board of Directors.
 Mr. Fleischman serves as Board Vice Chair and is a member of the NWEA Audit & Finance Committee.

-Ms. Smith has been President & CEO of Unitus Community Credit Union, one of the oldest credit unions in Oregon, since 2002.
-Prior to joining Unitus Community Credit Union Ms. Smith served almost 22 years with BECU (formerly Boeing Employees’ Credit Union) in Seattle, WA in a variety of executive positions including Chief Lending Officer.
+Ms. Smith served as President & CEO of Unitus Community Credit Union, one of the oldest credit unions in Oregon, from 2002-2016.
+Prior to joining Unitus Community Credit Union Ms. Smith served approximately 22 years with BECU (formerly Boeing Employees’ Credit Union) in Seattle, WA in a variety of executive positions including Chief Lending Officer.

-She is actively involved in the Northwest Credit Union Association (NWCUA) and co-chaired the Oregon Governmental Affairs Committee for several years.
-She serves as Chair on the Filene Research Institute’s Board of Directors, which explores issues vital to the future of credit unions and consumer finance.
+She was actively involved in the Northwest Credit Union Association (NWCUA) and co-chaired the Oregon Governmental Affairs Committee for approximately 8 years.
+She served as Chair on the Filene Research Institute’s Board of Directors for 3.5 years and on its Board for 9 years.
+Filene Research Institute explores issues vital to the future of credit unions and consumer finance.
 She formerly served as Treasurer on the Financial Service Centers Cooperatives (FSCC) Shared Branch Board and chaired its Budget Oversight Committee prior to the merger with CO-OP Financial Services in December 2011.
-Ms. Smith is a member of the Doernbecher Children’s Hospital Foundation Board of Directors and serves on the Finance and Audit Committee.
-She also serves on the board of the Oregon Business Association.
+Ms. Smith served as a member of the Doernbecher Children’s Hospital Foundation Board of Directors and served on the Finance and Audit Committee.
+She served on the board of the Oregon Business Association (now known as OBI), which completed a merger in 2017 and currently serves on its former Chairs’ Council.
 She earned an Executive M.B.A. from the University of Washington, is a graduate of the Executive Development program at Cornell University, and received her Certified Senior Executive (C.S.E.) designation from the Credit Union Executive Society (CUES).
-She was the first recipient of the Credit Union Executives Society’s National Operations Professional of the Year in 1992.
-Ms. Smith serves on the NWEA Audit & Finance Committee.
+Ms. Smith has served on the NWEA Board since 2014 and currently serves on the NWEA Audit & Finance Committee and Compensation Committee.

 Mark Strickland - Founder and Managing Partner, Schoolhouse Partners, LLC